How To Ask Why You Didn’t Get the Job (and actually get a reply)

 - Not using interview stories: When an employer interviews you, they want to see how you've handled specific situations in the past that are relevant to the role you're applying for.
 Many people don't prepare interview stories, and as a result their answers are generic and forgettable.

-5. Not practicing your interview answers: Many candidates make the mistake of thinking they can "wing it" when it comes to interviews and end up stumbling over their words or giving unimpressive answers.
+5. Not practicing your interview answers: Candidates make the mistake of thinking they can "wing it" when it comes to interviews and end up stumbling over their words or giving unimpressive answers.
 If you’re not practicing answers to at least the most common interview questions, you’re not preparing for your interviews as well as you should be.

 6. Being nervous: It's normal to feel nervous during a job interview, but it's important to tame those nerves so they don't negatively affect your performance.
 Usually, nervousness takes the form of using filler words, lack of eye contact, or rambling answers.
 Again, practice makes perfect.